neosaurrrus/blog-entries/17_to_22 React.md

 Chapter 26: Editing And Deleting Items from State

+This is part 11of my React Learning series.
+Using knowledge gleaned from [Wes Bos' React for Beginners](www.reactforbeginners.com).

+So far we have our application beign able to Create and Read.
+Let's look at Updating and Deleting to getthe whole CRUD thing going on

-Coming from a traditonal REST API point of view, When we create an Edit form, we have four main steps:
+Coming from a REST API point of view, When we create an Edit form, we have four main steps:

 1. Get the data that currently exists for an item.
 2. Show the data for the user to look at